Meet Our Team

 Kristjan is a senior at Bemidji State University and is studying Business Administration with emphases on Management and Entrepreneurship.
 Academically, Kristjan serves as a Student Senator, as well as a Student Commissioner.
 In his free time, Kristjan enjoys spending time with his family, camping, and doing anything outside.

-Trevor is a student intern who will be graduating from Bemidji State University in the fall majoring in Business Administration with emphases in Management and Entrepreneurship.
-In his spare time, Trevor enjoys playing sports, being on the lake, and spending time with friends and family.
+Bradley is a senior at Bemidji State University and is studying Business Administration with an emphasis on Entrepreneurship.
+In his spare time, Bradley enjoys playing golf, being in the outdoors, and spending time with his family.

 Dana Schnortz, a business consultant, specializes in business plan development for the Northwest Small Business Development Center.
 He received his MBA from the University of Phoenix and since 2009 has advised and mentored students in the Small Business Administration Program at Oak Hills Christian College.
 Classes facilitated include Intro to Business, Personal Finance, Marketing, and Business Law and Ethics.
 Outside of work, Dana volunteers for Bemidji’s Evangelical Covenant Church and Servants of Shelter.